No Fee Unless You Win

 Life is full of surprises, and sometimes, that means lending your car to a friend, family member, or coworker.
 But what happens if they get into an accident while behind the wheel of your vehicle?
 Whether it’s a minor fender bender or a more severe collision, how liability and insurance work is key.
-At Walton Telken, we assist Edwardsville residents in managing the complexities of car collision liability and insurance claims so they can focus on getting the help they need.
+At Walton Telken Bragee our car accident lawyers, assist Edwardsville residents in managing the complexities of car collision liability and insurance claims so they can focus on getting the help they need.
 Here’s a breakdown of how Illinois law applies when someone else is driving your car and gets into an incident.

 What Happens if Someone Else Is Driving My Car and Gets in an Accident in Illinois?
 In the state, auto insurance follows the car, not the driver.
 This means that the vehicle owner’s coverage is generally the first line of defense when a crash occurs, even if someone else was driving.
 By law, every driver must carry a minimum amount of liability coverage, which includes: